Haivision/srt/docs/srt-live-transmit.md

-The dedicated research showed that at high and bursty data rates (~60 Mbps) the `epoll_wait(udp_socket)` is not fast enough to signal about the possibility to read from a socket.
+The dedicated research showed that at high and bursty data rates (~60 Mbps) the `epoll_wait(udp_socket)` is not fast enough to signal about the possibility of reading from a socket.
 It results in losing data when the input bitrate is very high (above 20 Mbps).

-Waiting on a UDP socket with `::select(...)` works perfect, but it can't be used in the current implementation of the `srt-live-transmit`.

-PR [#1152](https://github.com/Haivision/srt/pull/1152) (v1.5.0 and above) adds a possibility to set the buffer size of the UDP socket in `srt-live-transmit`.
+PR [#1152](https://github.com/Haivision/srt/pull/1152) (v1.5.0 and above) adds the possibility of setting the buffer size of the UDP socket in `srt-live-transmit`.
-Having a bigger buffer of UDP socket to store incomming data, `srt-live-transmit` handles high bitrates.
+Having a bigger buffer of UDP socket to store incoming data, `srt-live-transmit` handles higher bitrates.

 The following steps have to be performed to use the bigger UDP buffer size.